m-laca/CMSC207_Mini-Project/README.md

-# .📍 CMSC 207 Mini-Project: Build a Personal Web Profile
+# 📍 CMSC 207 Mini-Project: Build a Personal Web Profile
 Inspired by the website in the book _Create with Code: Build Your Own Website_ by Clyde Hatter

 🌟 Access my site here: https://m-laca.github.io/mblacanilao.github.io/

 ## Personal Web Profile

-This repository contains the source code for a responsive, interactive personal portfolio website.
+###This repository contains the source code for a responsive, interactive personal portfolio website.

 👉🏼 I built this mini-project for my CMSC 207 class.